Equity Tools for Practitioners

 Equity

-Fairness and justice in processes and results under which resources are redistributed to achieve parity and access to opportunities regardless of social differences.
+The condition under which individuals are provided the resources they need to have access to the same opportunities, as the general population.
 Equity accounts for systematic inequalities, meaning the distribution of resources provides more for those who need it most.
+Conversely, equality indicates uniformity where everything is evenly distributed among people.

 Inclusion